UncleCeiling/BitBurner/_Development/Contracts/contracts.md

 4. Check for the largest item in that set by the end.

 ### "Subarray with Maximum Sum"

+Given the following integer array, find the contiguous subarray (containing at least one number) which has the largest sum and return that sum.
+'Sum' refers to the sum of all the numbers in the subarray.
+8,-3,-4,-1,7,-4,6,-10,-6,5,0,-1,6,1,2,3,8,-1,8,9,-5,8,-2,8,-7,7,-7,8,4,-6,9,6

+___

+1. For each possible subarray:
+2. Find the sum
+3. Compare to current Max sum and store array if larger

 ### "Total Ways to Sum"